All Episodes

 Well, new subscribers either.

-I mean, it's a it's a value-added service.
+I mean, it's a value-added service.

-The next thing I read is that we have gotten into the video advertising business.
+The next thing I read is that we have gotten into the video advertising business, that the reason we're doing this is to advertise the program.

-What what a crock.
+What a crock.

-And we were very clear in in all of our press releases and statements about what this is going to be.
+And we were very clear in all of our press releases and statements about what this is going to be.

-This is not an advertisement for the pro they're portraying this as we are advertising.
+This is not an advertisement for the program.

-This is video advertising, and some of these people that are reporting on this are looking at this as a new trend on the portability of TV advertising.
+And some of these people that are reporting on this are looking at this as a new trend on the portability of TV advertising.

 This is not that at all.

-And I'm gonna tell you something else.
+And I'm going to tell you something else.

 It all starts on December 12th, by the way.

-You don't have to do anything if you're a subscriber, it'll just come to you starting on December 12th.
+You don't have to do anything if you're a subscriber.

 But we've got bigger plans than this.

-We're reporting this as uh uh and we are trendsetters, we're on the cutting edge, and one of the great things about this is that this audience is one of the most highly advanced technological audiences in all of radio.
+And one of the great things about this is that this audience is one of the most highly advanced technological audiences in all of radio.

 You can tell that by the number of podcasts that we distribute.